 A niche blog or website is a website that is focused on a specific topic.
 You don't have to be very specific, but it will definitely help if you are a beginner.
 How specific you say?
 That is up to you to decide.
 Plus, you can always expand in the future.

-Example: choosing a name like "MyMomBlog" would be a very broad choice.
+For example, choosing a name like "MyMomBlog" would be a very broad choice.
 What if you are passionate about a specific topic?
-For example: Travelingwithkids.com.
-You can be even more specific and decide to blog about a certain way of traveling, traveling gear or focus on one country or state.
+You could have something like Travelingwithkids.com.
+You can be even more specific and decide to blog about a certain way of traveling, traveling gear, or focus on one country or state.
 However, that might be too narrow a niche if you decide to expand in the future.
 My advice is to try to find a niche that still gives you some space to write about related things in the future.

 It is also OK not to decide on a niche in the beginning if you really don't want to or if you want to blog about various things.
-For example: you want to write about saving money and cooking.
+You want to write about saving money and cooking.